drew-royster/resume/resume.md

 **January 2019 - November 2019**

 - Drove migrations and supported integrations with Access Management products such as Forgerock.
-- Rewrote much of the State of Georgia’s court website.
+- Rewrote much of the State of Georgia’s court website using Vue.js.

 ### Canvas File Sync, Provo UT — Owner
 **June 2018 - January 2019**